iotaledger/cli-wallet/README.md

 Selects the account associated with the specified alias.

-#### delete ALIAS

-Deletes the account associated with the specified alias.

 #### sync

 Synchronizes all accounts with the Tangle.

-#### backup PATH

-Backups the wallet database to the specified path.

-#### import PATH

-Imports the accounts stored on the specified backup path.

 ### Account prompt commands